Top blog articles

 It is very much possible to keep a narrow bathroom stylish and functional.
 Just choose the right size, colors, and materials.
 We love the beige and white bathroom decor that spells class with its simplicity.
 And, there is no rule which says that you can only have a shower in such a small area.
 If you must have a tub instead of a shower, opt for small drop-in tubs that are sleeker and do not take much floor space.
 They are easy to install too.

 This is one narrow bathroom idea we simply love.
 And, it’s perfect for an awkward-shaped bathroom.
 Install a skylight in your bathroom.
 It will instantly make the space unique and brighter.
 And, you know what?
-A well-placed skylight which lets in natural light is a big selling point for homebuyers.
+A well-placed skylight that lets in natural light is a big selling point for homebuyers.
 This homeowner has beautified the area with exotic, tropical indoor plants that make your bathroom straight out of a magazine page.

 Keep your small bathroom neat and modern-looking.
 You can choose quartz or ceramic countertop along with dark-hued cabinetry and metallic accents.
 Together, they will make your bathroom look dreamy.
 We also like the fact that the shower doors are sliding.
 They do not need much space to open up and look sleek.